Garry Michael Gillard

 Here I am on my first birthday.
 Mum was a week from her 28th.

 Here's our house.
 My grandmother bought it in 1933 in her own right.
 It had four rooms on one side of a hall with a return verandah on the other, and a kitchen and bathroom added on at the back.
 My grandfather gradually built in the verandah to make eventually another four rooms.
 Not long after I came along in 1943, Grandad was sleeping in the last one, nearest the street, behind the tree on the right of the photo.
 By the time I left the house for my first job in 1964, I was using that front room as my study, and sleeping in the next one.
-When the last inhabitant, my mother, died in 1988, we sold the place for the land value, and it wasn't long before there were three new units on it.
+When the last inhabitant, my mother, died in 1988, we sold the place for the land value, and it wasn't long before there were four new units on it.

 I wonder how much I got paid for my first job.
 I not only endorsed the product, by the way: I used to eat the biscuits as well, with condensed milk and hot water.
 Natural goodness (maybe).